PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/48.PNG)

 ## Pass a tabular dataset to an experiment script
 When you need to access a dataset in an experiment script, you must pass the dataset to the script.
-There are two ways you can do this.
+There are two ways you can do this:

+* Use a script argument for a tabular dataset
+* Use a named input for a tabular dataset

 ### Use a script argument for a tabular dataset
 You can pass a tabular dataset as a script argument.
 When you take this approach, the argument received by the script is the unique ID for the dataset in your workspace.
-In the script, you can then get the workspace from the run context and use it to retrieve the dataset by it's ID.
+In the script, you can then get the workspace from the run context and use it to retrieve the dataset by its ID.

 *ScriptRunConfig:*